augcog/OpenARK/documentation/Jetson-NX-build-instructions.md

 ## Installing and Building OpenARK, for Jetson NX.
 1. Clone our repository: `git clone https://github.com/augcog/OpenARK`, or download the latest release.
 2. `git checkout jetson-nx`.
 This already has the Eigen changes.
-Make sure that the EIGEN_HACK option is ON.
+But make sure that the EIGEN_HACK option is ON.
 `option( EIGEN_HACK "EIGEN_HACK" ON)`.
 Also make sure that the following is applied for ARM support, in case it is not applied automatically.
 `add_definitions(-D__ARM_NEON__)`